Irene Shin: 2021 election

 She announced a primary campaign against Delegate Ibraheem Samirah for District 86 in 2021.
 Despite challenging an incumbent Democrat, Shin received support from the Virginia Democratic Party establishment including multiple state legislators.
 She defeated Samirah in the June primary by 230 votes and out-raised him by over $100,000.

 She defeated Republican Julie Perry in the general election by a margin of 65–34%.

 Tenure

 On June 3, 2025, Shin announced her candidacy for the special election in Virginia's 11th congressional district to replace deceased incumbent Gerry Connolly.
 U.S. senator Andy Kim from New Jersey endorsed her and was featured in her opening campaign video.
 She finished second in the firehouse primary on June 28 with 14.3% of the vote, losing to James Walkinshaw.

 Personal life

 She moved to Virginia in 2014 and lives in Herndon.
 She identifies as Buddhist.
-She is married to Peter.